wolfmanjm/wolfmanblog_rails/Readme.md

 Has a ridiculously simple scheme for stopping spambots, which actually seems to work very well.

+To login as admin add a user to the users table, write the hashed password by running...

+> rails console
+irb> User.new_password('your username', 'your password')

+Then do /login and type in the username and password, what happens is the javascript will create an auth token from the supplied nonce in the login form and the hashed password and send that to the server, which checks the auth token.

+I found that the builtin Digest authentication doesn't work when running passenger under Apache, as the latter stops the authenticaiton headers getting to the rails app.

 Recent Changes from the Merb version
 ------------------------------------